The medieval French town of Gordes at sunset. Photo by Robson Abbott from Getty Images via Canva

 10. Visit Gerberoy (Oise) and Enjoy the Scent of the Roses

-Gerberoy is a small village in the north of France, with less than 100 inhabitants.
+Gerberoy is a small village in the north of France, with fewer than 100 inhabitants.
 Houses and yards are decorated with dazzling flower arrangements.

 The trend of growing roses was popularized by the painter Henry Le Sidaner, who bought a property in this village at the beginning of the 20th century and created a beautiful rose garden on the ramparts of the old fortress.